Scheduling

 Prophecy lets you schedule and automate your data pipeline runs.
 Once you have developed a pipeline, you can run it at specific frequencies using Prophecy's native scheduler.

 Schedules define when the pipeline will run and whether to send alerts about the pipeline run.
+For a summary of the pipeline scheduling workflow, review the diagram below.

 Parameters